DoHerasYang/DoHerasYang.github.io/_posts/2019-12-19-Digital Forensics.md

 **17.What time was the first message sent on WhatsApp?**

 From the `vol_vol52/media/0/WhatsApp/Databases`, we can find there are so much encrypted message file, so the first time the suspect used `WhatsApp` is `2018-12-01`.

 ![19](/Pictures/Digital Forensics/Mobile Forensics/19.png)

+Also, we find

 **18.List the evidence(s) that make you to believe that the suspect is involved in Rhino** **Smuggling.**